 Joshua Salzman and Ryan Cunningham's show Next Thing You Know was produced at CAP21 in our 2011 season.
-Joshua and Ryan later received the Jonathan Larson Grant Award by the American Theatre Wing on March 24, 2013.
+Josh and Ryan later received the 2013 Jonathan Larson Grant Award.

 CAP21 production of "Next Thing You Know" played a vital role in the development of the show's orchestrations.
 Hearing the songs night after night performed by an outstanding team of actors and musicians was a crucial step in solidifying the musical score.